Improving mental health care through technology integration.

 The nature of working daily in the clinic space allowed for an iterative, cyclical design process: researching clinical set-ups, implementing a change, and then observing patient interaction with the new space.
 The results fed back into the loop and motivated an even more refined patient experience.

-When I finished my summer at Foresight, I left having had my first taste of Service Design.
+When I finished my summer at Foresight, I left having had my first taste of Service Design and working within Healthcare.
 The ability to do rapid iteration on user research and see the first hand impact of these services was foundational in my growth as an empathetic designer dedicated to making a noticeable impact.
 While the startup nature of the work limited some of the research capabilities in making decisions, it also presented me with the opportunity to see the impact of my designs first hand, and ultimately design a service I am very proud of.